pypa/build/docs/explanation/how-it-works.rst

 The isolated environment has access to the Python standard library, the build backend and its dependencies, and nothing from your development environment except environment variables.

+build picks a temporary directory for this environment by default and deletes it after the build.
+Pass ``--env-dir`` to choose the location yourself.
+You might do this to keep a failed environment for inspection, to place the environment on a writable path inside a read-only container, or to give a fixed path to a compilation cache such as ccache or sccache.
+Those caches treat a changed build-environment path as a new file, so a path that changes every run never hits the cache.

 When to disable isolation
 =========================